 The Issuer complies with the liquidity Rules set by the Central Bank No. 1520/2022 that took effect on 1 January 2023 and superseded the previous Rules, No. 266/2017.
 The liquidity rules are based on the liquidity requirements set forth in the CRD IV/CRR framework, which was fully implemented in Iceland in 2017 (Regulation No. 233/2017).
 Furthermore, the Issuer must maintain a LCR for euro at a minimum of 80 per cent, if euro-denominated liabilities constitute 10 per cent. or more of total liabilities and maintain a LCR for Icelandic krona at a minimum 50 per cent.
-Net stable funding ratio (NSFR) requirements are in accordance with the provisions of Regulation (EU) 575/2013 (CRR), as it was amended with Regulation (EU) 2019/876 (CRR II).
-The Group is required at all times to maintain a minimum 100 per cent.
-NSFR in total in all currencies.
+Rules No. 750/2021 requires the Issuer to maintain a NSFR Total for a minimum of 100 per cent.
 The Issuer also complies with guidelines No. 2/2010 from the Icelandic FSA on best practice for managing liquidity in banking organisation.
 The guidelines further promote sound management and supervision of liquidity within the Issuer which is reflected in the Issuer's risk appetite and internal processes and policies.
 The Issuer submits regular reports on its liquidity position to the Central Bank and the Icelandic FSA.